 Hi!
 I’m Caroline.
 My surname is New, and I’m a new Green.

-I was also a socialist feminist and regular Greenham visitor.
+This is my convoluted path to environmental activism.
+I was in CND as a kid, picketing the US consulate in Cardiff during the Cuban missile crisis, looking up at the sky to see if the bombs had dropped yet.
+I was a Marxist-Leninist (Maoist) in the seventies.
+I’ve written a novel about that, ‘China’s Daughter’, as yet unpublished.
+I was a socialist feminist in the women’s movement, and a regular visitor to Greenham.
 I remember the double, sometimes triple, barbed wire fences, the men and vehicles moving purposefully inside the fence, the weapon silos looming out of the asphalt and mud desert like dead hills, the women doing ‘womanly’ things (building benders, cooking over fires, chanting protests) outside the fence.

 I’ve jumped around a bit, but it’s given me a particular perspective that may be useful.